 It's not known exactly what causes hidradenitis suppurativa (HS), but the disease is linked to inflamed sweat glands and plugging of the hair follicles.

-An estimated 1% of the population has HS, but this may be an underestimate as some people may be too embarrassed to seek diagnosis and treatment.
+An estimated 1% of the population has HS – but this may be an underestimate, as some people might be too embarrassed to seek diagnosis and treatment.